THE PLACE OF ART

 January 19-27, 2019

-All alumni of the Orvieto program received a rich experience of artworks – still in situ – created during a long pre-modern epoch when visual art framed the places in which people gathered and did their work.
+All guests of the Studio for Art, Faith & History’s seminars and retreats in Orvieto receive a rich experience of artworks still in the places for which they were created — in situ.
+During a long pre-modern epoch visual art framed the places in which communities large and small gathered and did their work.
 Pretty much all art operated as part of both the social fabric and the encompassing architectural fabric of towns and cities.
 Art existed as a “socially engaged” enterprise.

 During this period, everyone wanted art.
 Not only churches and the palazzi of the ruling classes, but town halls, hospitals, orphanages, confraternity clubhouses and guild halls, baptisteries and bell towers, dining halls and chapter houses and cloisters in monasteries, civic fountains and public squares, were all zones of serious decoration and design.
 No sphere of civic and religious life was alien to the desire for imagery able to instruct, to prompt memory, and to inspire the community to action (the three terms most commonly used to identify the social as well as personal value of art).

-Still under the influence of two centuries of Romantic modernism, most folk in contemporary society associate artworks first of all with the artists who made them, and, trained by the gallery experience, typically appreciate artworks with a decontextualized aesthetic eye.
+Still under the influence of two centuries of Romantic modernism, most folk in contemporary society associate artworks first of all with the artists who made them, and, trained by the gallery experience, typically appreciate artworks with an art-for-art’s-sake aesthetic eye.

-- Mid-day Pranzo prepared by the program chef, Maria Battistini, on Monday, Wednesday, Friday, and Saturday, with picnic lunches on excursion days Tuesday and Thursday.
-(Sunday lunch is on your own with friends.)
+Mid-day Pranzo prepared by the program chef, Maria Battistini, on Monday, Wednesday, Friday, and Saturday, with picnic lunches on excursion days Tuesday and Thursday.
+(Sunday lunch is on your own so that you can try out one of the fine local restaurants.)

-- Evening Cena every day except Sunday, Friday, and Saturday (when you can go out with friends to old favorites or new restaurants in town).
+Evening Cena every day except Sunday, Friday, and Saturday (when you can go out with friends).

-- Two day-long excursions to places rich with art in situ.
+Two day-long excursions to Florence and Siena, places rich with art in situ.

-- No one will stop you from arranging your own trips to Rome on the final Saturday with friends!
+No one will stop you from arranging your own trips to Rome on the final Saturday with new (or old) friends!

 Saturday Arrive, get settled in the Convento dei Servi, revisit your old haunts; evening buffet